RussTheAerialist/RussellHay/content/now.md

 +++
-title = "What am I doing now?" type = "now" date = "2016-09-07"
+title = "What am I doing now?" type = "now" date = "2016-11-24"
 +++

 1. [Casting](/castings/the-chase) for my short film _The Chase_
-2. Prepping for the 48 hour film horror project with [Doom Sparkle](http://doomsparkle.com/fourtyeight)
-3. Learning how to edit films
+2. Starting a new podcast called [Batman's Little Bird](http://batmanslittlebird.com)
+3. Writing a novel
+4. DP for The Hiker, a short film noir

 I'm currently living in Bellevue, WA with my [husband](http://cordcarney.com), and two dogs.
-We are considering adoption.

 ## Recently Completed